mbxyb1/Individual-Project-/README.md

 5)busco

 Output files from find_unique_kmers are used in classify_by_kmers script and those from classify_by_kmers are used in hifiasm_assembly.
 Two types of assmeblies are run - phased and primary on both the parental pools (maternal and paternal).
+Since, classify_by_kmers doesn't give us an appropriate output for Kmer values 121 and 141, I ahve excluded the hifiasm_assembly scripts for those kmer values.
 Quast and busco scripts are run on the output files from hifiasm_assembly.

 I have also included scripts to convert .gfa(graphical fragment assembly) output files from hifiasm_assembly into .fa (fasta) files which are then input into quast and busco.